kobotoolbox/kpi/jsapp/js/components/processing/README.md

 Thankfully, whenever we delete a transcript, the Back end is automagically cleaning up unreferenced languages for us.
-So if user deletes that "Polish" transcript (and no other submission has transcript in this language) we don't have to remove the language from the schema ourselves.
+So if user deletes that "Polish" transcript (and no other submission has a transcript in this language) we don't have to remove the language from the schema ourselves.
 We simply make single API call and end up with both changes:
 - "Polish" transcript is no longer present in `_supplementalDetails`